Physical Pictures for Quasisymmetry in Crystals: Results

 In contrast, inversion $\mathcal{I}$ acts as an alternative quasisymmetry within the subspace of top valence bands and lowest conduction bands, yielding quasisymmetry group $D_{6h}^4 = C_{6v}^4 \otimes \{E, \mathcal{I}\}$.
-Wavefunctions in this subspace are strongly localized on anion sites [Fig.~\ref{fig: Bands_Wurtzite}(b)-(e)].
-The representation matrices $Q_{mn} = \bra{m}\mathcal{I}\ket{n}$ [Figs.~\ref{fig: Matrix_TMD_Wurtzite}(e-h)] yield $\epsilon \sim 0.9$ for GaN, GaP and CdS, while for ZnO we get $\epsilon \sim 0.76$, confirming approximate inversion symmetry.
+Wavefunctions in this subspace are strongly localized on anion sites [Figs.~\ref{fig: Bands_Wurtzite}(b)-\ref{fig: Bands_Wurtzite}(e)].
+The representation matrices $Q_{mn} = \bra{m}\mathcal{I}\ket{n}$ [Figs.~\ref{fig: Matrix_TMD_Wurtzite}(e)-\ref{fig: Matrix_TMD_Wurtzite}(h)] yield $\epsilon \sim 0.9$ for GaN, GaP and CdS, while for ZnO we get $\epsilon \sim 0.76$, confirming approximate inversion symmetry.
 Diagonal entries of $Q_{mn}$ show valence bands are odd under inversion (p-like), while conduction bands are even (s-like) for GaN, CdS and ZnO, and odd for GaP \cite{Assali2016, daSilva2020}.
-The constraints induced by $\mathcal{I}$ on the Hamiltonian from Eq.~\eqref{eq:HWZ} are less restrictive than those of the quasi-cubic approximation; they lead only to $A_7 = 0$, $\alpha_i = 0$ (kSOC terms), which is reasonable for all wurtzites.
+Accordingly, these bands can be described by selection rules involving inversion symmetry, which constrain first-order perturbation terms within the subspace, as well as matrix elements of relevant operators.
+The constraints induced by $\mathcal{I}$ on the Hamiltonian from Eq.~\eqref{eq:HWZ} are less restrictive than those of the quasicubic approximation; they lead only to $A_7 = 0$, $\alpha_i = 0$ (kSOC terms), which is reasonable for all wurtzites.

 The inversion quasisymmetry constraints can be further applied to optical selection rules involving the first conduction band of GaP, which is odd under quasi-inversion in the QS group $D_{6h}^4$.
 The optical transition oscillator strengths depend on electric dipole matrix elements $\bm{d} = -e \bm{r}$.
 Within the crystal double group $C_{6v}^4$, the $\Gamma_9$ valence to $\Gamma_8$ conduction band transition in GaP is allowed for light perpendicular to the $c$ axis, since $\Gamma_9 \otimes \Gamma_8 = \Gamma_5(x,y) \oplus \Gamma_6$.
 Under quasisymmetry group $D_{6h}^4$, the transition becomes first-order forbidden because both bands belong to odd quasi-irreps; thus $\Gamma_9^- \otimes \Gamma_8^- = \Gamma_5^+ \oplus \Gamma_6^+$ contains no vector irrep.
 Moreover, the suppression of this matrix element due to QS can be quantified via the metric $\epsilon$.
 We can split the wavefunctions into $\ket{\Gamma_\nu} = \sqrt{\epsilon}\ket{\Gamma_\nu^-} + \sqrt{1-\epsilon}\ket{\Gamma_\nu^+}$, where $\ket{\Gamma_\nu^\mp}$ carry the odd (quasisymmetric) and even (small correction) components.
 Thus, the dipole matrix element can be written as